-Health safety includes both physical and mental health.
+Health and safety includes both physical and mental health.
 The region ranks high overall in terms of some mental health infrastructure, including high access to recreational amenities, health insurance, and green spaces.
-However, in 2021, almost 30 percent of the region's residents experienced one or more days each month when their physical health status was not good.
-This rose to more than 40 percent for mental health, worse than the national average.
+However, in 2021, almost 30% of the region's residents experienced one or more days each month when their physical health status was not good.
+This rose to more than 40% for mental health, worse than the national average.
 Healthy communities provide residents with opportunities for wellness and happiness.
 Imagine 2050 can support wellness through policies that expand opportunities to support individuals' healthy choices, support neighborhoods that are welcoming and safe, and encourage meaningful social connections with others.
 Interventions and policy changes at the local level such as adding sidewalks, reducing noise exposure, and lowering the proportion of housing-cost burdened households have all been identified as supports to social determinants of health in the federal Healthy People 2030 initiative.
 Regional policy to achieve the Healthy People 2030 objectives within the region supports residents' health and safety.

 Development decisions can contribute to creating positive health outcomes.
-Mixed-use and transitoriented development (TOD) land use policies provide demonstrated benefits through providing communities with increased physical activity and social connection while potentially lowering crime and
+Mixed-use and transitoriented development (TOD) land use policies provide demonstrated benefits by providing communities with increased opportunities for physical activity and social connection while potentially lowering crime https://nccd.cdc.gov/BRFSSPrevalence/rdPage.aspx?rdReport=DPH\BRFSS.ExploreByTopic&irbLocationType= StatesAndMMSA&isIClass=CLASS08&isITopic=TOPIC41&isIYear=2022&rdRnd=60015 Ibid.